India Capital Growth Fund

 Additionally, as part of its commitment to ESG & sustainability in its investment approach, the Investment Manager has appointed a dedicated ESG co-ordinator to implement its ESG investment strategy.

 In order to truly understand the direction of travel and the actions being taken by portfolio investment companies in respect of ESG and the sustainability of their business, constructive dialogue with management is at the core of the investment process of the Investment Manager.
 The investment advisers in India meet and interact regularly with both investee companies and potential portfolio holdings.
 They meet onsite where possible and will take the opportunity of visiting manufacturing facilities as well a corporate headquarters in order to build a clearer picture.
 In addition they also endeavour to meet employees outside of the senior management team, as this also helps to strengthen the overall understanding of the business and better establish if the ESG and sustainability ethos projected by senior management filters down through the business.

 The Investment Manager has been empowered to exercise discretion in the use of its voting rights in respect of portfolio investments.
 Where practicable, all shareholdings were voted at all investment company meetings which backs up and reinforces engagement and integrates sustainability issues into the voting process.

 Holdings in individual companies are not large and our votes are not likely to carry weight.
 However as responsible investors, and due to our remit to invest in small and mid-cap Indian equities supported by a long term investment approach, management teams do look to us for guidance on aspects of best practice.
 In turn we look to influence their thinking positively in respect of ESG matters.

 United Nations-backed Principles of Responsible Investment Initiative (PRI)

-As part of its commitment to responsible investing, Ocean Dial is a signatory to The United Nations-backed Principles for Responsible Investment Initiative (PRI).
+As part of its commitment to responsible investing, the Investment Manager is a signatory to The United Nations-backed Principles for Responsible Investment Initiative (PRI).